rinaogino/rinaogino.github.io/essays/codegovernment.md

 As a learning programmer in JavaScript, one tool that I have been utilizing to find and fix problems is ESLint in IntelliJ IDEA.
 ESLint shows up as a green checkmark or red error mark depending on what it detects from analyzing the code that you write.
 In my experience, when I first installed it into the developer environment, I had typed in an example code and that was the moment where I absolutely got humbled and judged with red error lines across my screen.
 As a person with a detail-oriented personality, it was surprising (and annoying) visual, and I immediately fixed what it told me to do for the satisfactory of the green checkmark.

-Below is an image of an example of ESLint error marks:
+Below is an image of how ESLint shows up:

 <div style="text-align: center;">
     <img src="../img/improvingcode/eslint-errormarks.png" style="width:50%; height:50%;">